Lamar Valley

 - Spot some wolves, bison, moose or perhaps a bald eagle

-Lamar Valley is located in the northeast section of the park between Tower Junction and the Northeast Entrance near Cooke City.
-Note that the road east of Cooke City is closed during the winter months but you can still access the Lamar Valley by car if you enter the park from the North Entrance at Gardiner.
+Lamar Valley is one of the few places in the park that you can easily visit year-round as the road remains open to vehicles between Gardiner (North Entrance) and Cooke City (Northeast Entrance).
+Note that the road east of Cooke City is closed during the winter months but you can still access the Lamar Valley by car in the winter if you enter the park from the North Entrance at Gardiner.